boyvanamstel/Farlake/README.md

 * The `GalleryViewController` is starting to get a little heavy.
 * UI test helpers could be moved into a dedicated helper class.
 * Features: infinite scroll and a detail view.
+* I wanted to add [Bitrise](https://bitrise.io) CI, but It failed to automatically generate an environment that could test the app.

 ## Screenshots